biolinh/backup_mysql_databases/README.md

 The variable is mandatory and specifies user's password connecting to Mysql server.

 #### **MY_HOST**
-The variable specifies the host of mysql server.
+The variable specifies the host of Mysql server.
 The default value is localhost.
-Noted: if the host isn't localhost value, it's mysql user must be allowed connect from outsite. myuser@% will allow access from anywhere.
+Noted: if the host isn't localhost value, it's Mysql user must be allowed connect from outside. myuser@% will allow access from anywhere.

 #### **MY_BACKUP_DIRECTORY**
 The variable is optional and specifies the location to store the backup files.
+The default value is /backup.

 #### **MY_BACKUP_DB**
 The variable is mandatory and specifies which database will be backuped.

 #### **MY_STORED_DAY**
-The variable is optional and specifies the day of backuped file which will be kept before removed.
+The variable is optional and specifies the day of back up file which will be kept before removed.
 This feature doesn't be available in version 1.0
 The default value is 7 days.